 If you’re afraid that you don’t have the right space you can start off at your home garage or basement.

-The Type Of Job A Bike Qualification Leads To
+The Type Of Job A Cycle Qualification Leads To

-The most regular income for a bike mechanic is working at a bike shop.
+The most regular income for a bike mechanic is working at shop.
 Once you get established, you can start your own shop.

-Watch the video below by Eric Tollar for some inspiration on how to open a bicycle shop.
+Watch the video below by Eric Tollar for some inspiration on how to open your own shop.

 Other Opportunities Available To You